 - Practice managers,

 - Specialise in field of Contact Lens fitting and Low Vison.

 The BSc (Hons) and FdSc in Ophthalmic Dispensing offer students the potential opportunity to go on to study Optometry.

-Full-time: £4000 per year.
-This includes all theoretical exams fees.
-Additional Costs include: £44 Disclosure and Barring Service check, £30 GOC registration fee per year, £100 ABDO registration fee per year, £20 City Rule, £70 Facial gauge.
-In addition to this, there are 2 sets of professional examinations which need to be sat with the Association of British Dispensing Opticians in order for you to practice as a registered Dispensing Optician
+Full-time: £8750 per year. £44 Disclosure and Barring Service Check, £30 GOC registration fee per year, £100 ABDO registration fee per year, £20 City Rule, £70 Facial gauge.
+In addition to this, there are 2 sets of professional examinations which need to be sat with the Association of British Dispensing Opticians in order for you to practice as a registered Dispensing Optician.

 Our prospectus, college documents and website are simply here to offer a guide.
 We accept no liability for any inaccurate statements and are not responsible for any negative outcomes if you rely on an inaccurate statement.
 We reserve the right to withdraw any programmes or service ay any time.